MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-custom-app.md

 # Add custom endpoint source to an eventstream

-If you want to connect your own application with an eventstream, you can add a custom endpoint (custom app in standard capability) source.
-Then you can send data to the eventstream from your own application with the connection endpoint displayed as the custom endpoint (custom app in standard capability).
-This article shows you how to add a custom endpoint (custom app in standard capability) source to an eventstream.
+If you want to connect your own application with an eventstream, you can add a custom endpoint (i.e., Custom App in standard capability) source.
+Then you can send data to the eventstream from your own application with the connection endpoint displayed as the custom endpoint (i.e., Custom App in standard capability).
+This article shows you how to add a custom endpoint (i.e., Custom App in standard capability) source to an eventstream.

 [!INCLUDE [select-view](./includes/select-view.md)]